dotnet/runtime/src/clr/README.md

  * Need to **log a issue** or Provide Feedback?
 See then [Issues and Feedback Page](Documentation/workflow/IssuesFeedbackEngagement.md) page.
  * Want to **chat** with other members of the CoreCLR community?
 See the [Chat Section](Documentation/workflow/IssuesFeedbackEngagement.md#Chat-with-the-CoreCLR-community) page.
  * Need a **current build** or **test results** of the CoreCLR repository?
 See the [Official and Daily Builds](Documentation/workflow/OfficalAndDailyBuilds.md) page.
- * If you want powerful search of the source code for both CoreClr and CoreFx see [.NET Source Code Index](https://source.dot.net)
+ * If you want powerful search of the source code for both CoreCLR and CoreFx see [.NET Source Code Index](https://source.dot.net).

 ## What Can you Make from this Repository?

-.NET Core relies heavily on the [Nuget](https://en.wikipedia.org/wiki/NuGet) package manager, which is a system to package, distribute and version software components.
-See [https://www.nuget.org/](https://www.nuget.org/) for more information on Nuget.
-For now it is enough to know Nuget is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
-There are then tools (e.g. Nuget.exe, Visual Studio, dotnet.exe) that based on a configuration file (.csproj) know how to search these publishing locations and pull down consistent set of packages for the application.
+.NET Core relies heavily on the [NuGet](https://en.wikipedia.org/wiki/NuGet) package manager, which is a system to package, distribute and version software components.
+See [https://www.nuget.org/](https://www.nuget.org/) for more information on NuGet.
+For now it is enough to know NuGet is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
+There are then tools (e.g. nuget.exe, Visual Studio, dotnet.exe) that based on a configuration file (.csproj) know how to search these publishing locations and pull down consistent set of packages for the application.

-In concrete terms, this repository is best thought of as the source code for the following Nuget package
+In concrete terms, this repository is best thought of as the source code for the following NuGet package:

  * **Microsoft.NETCore.Runtime.CoreCLR** - Represents the object allocator, garbage collector (GC), class loader, type system, interop and the most fundamental parts of the .NET class library (e.g.